 Planned drilling activity and implementation of our oilfield development plan will not begin until there is a sustained improvement in crude oil prices and additional financing is put in place.
-We plan to spend approximately \$10,000 in new capital investments within the East Slopes Project area in the 2019 fiscal year if no new financing is in place.
-If new financing is secured, we plan to drill two development wells for a total of \$300,000.
+We plan to spend approximately \$300,000 in new capital investments within the East Slopes Project area in the 2019 calendar year if new financing is in place.
+Each new development well has a Daybreak net cost of \$150,000.